WELDING GENERAL LIABILITY INSURANCE

 Hot Work Fire Exposure

-If a welded component fails later and causes injury or damage, the liability exposure can become much more serious than the original job value.
+If a welded component fails after completion, the claim can be much larger than the original job price.

 Additional Insured Requests